 Hygiene Activities for the Classroom

-If you are looking for more hygiene activities, be sure to check out these units I have on hygiene.
-They are packed with fun AND educational activities.
-In addition, they are available in a printable version AND a digital version.
+If you are looking for more hygiene activities, be sure to check out this hygiene unit.
+It is packed with fun AND educational activities.
+In addition, it is available in both printable and digital versions.
 Just click the titles below the images.